axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl config [options]`

-Use the `syslog-ng-ctl config` command to display the configuration that {{% productparam "ose" %}} is currently running.
+Use the `syslog-ng-ctl config` command to display the configuration that {{% param "product.ose" %}} is currently running.
 Note by default, only the content of the main configuration file are displayed, included files are not resolved.
 To resolve included files and display the entire configuration, use the `syslog-ng-ctl config --preprocessed` command.